Louisiana State Police Commission

 2. Continue the matter for consideration at a later meeting.

-(d) Temporary absence during the consideration of an item of business shall not disqualify a member from voting on said item.
+(e) Temporary absence or temporary disruption of electronic communications during the consideration of an item of business that does not affect the Commissioner’s understanding of the issues and facts shall not disqualify a member from voting on said item.

 2.7 Secretary to the Commission